 No, we do not believe so.
 Assured Guaranty does not provide its financial guarantee to non-creditworthy entities.
 One benefit to investors of an Assured Guaranty financial guarantee is typically from the reduced capital requirement resulting from the ratings uplift to AA, and not from turning a "bad credit" into a "good credit."
+The product provides credit enhancement rather than credit substitution.
 Furthermore, we believe many institutional investors are generally aware of Assured Guaranty's strong credit ethos, which we believe can provide such investors additional comfort that the issuer or borrower is creditworthy in its own right.